 - Aromatherapy with scents like rosemary and eucalyptus

-- Eat more pungent, astringent and bitter foods like warming carminative spices, turmeric, warm salads, lentils, and steamed greens
+- Eat more pungent, astringent and bitter foods with warming carminative spices,

 - Grains such as rye, dry oats, millet, corn, barley